vitringr/vault/_Study.md

 > "Note that even with OpenGL you can write almost everything, including 2D renderer, first-person shooter game or general-purpose game engine.
 It is okay spending a year on a project which seemed simple at first glance, as long as it helps you to learn and give you a joy."

+# Technology

+Research and choose a technology to use.

+Current List: C, SDL3, Raylib, Bevy (Rust), Godot

 # 3D Character Animation

 _Figure out how to do 3D characters with skeletal animations._